ongaroleandro/autonomous-mobile-robot/README.md

 ```
 Here we convert the angular velocities to a value the motor driver can understand.
 What can our motor understand?
 Our motor driver has four inputs, two for each motor.
 By supplying one input with a number between 0 and 255 we can vary the duty cycle of that motor between 0% and 100%.
 A duty cycle of 100% rotates the motor at full speed, and a 0% duty cycle makes the motor not rotate at all.
 By supplying a HIGH or LOW to the other input, we can specify in which direction the motor should turn.
 Which direction HIGH or LOW gives depends on how you have wired the motor terminals.
 In my case sending HIGH rotates the motors in a counterclockwise direction and thus LOW is the clockwise direction.

 Now you may have noticed that dw_l and/or dw_r become negative when w_l and/or w_r are negative.
-Later on in the code (line 116 to 156) you can see that we check if dw_l and/or dw_r are negative.
+Later on in the code (lines 116 to 156) you can see that we check if dw_l and/or dw_r are negative.
 If they're negative we take the absolute value.
 But, the negative value means something; the negative value means the direction should be reversed.
 Earlier we said a positive angular velocity of the left wheel means it is rotating in the clockwise direction, so a negative angular velocity means the left wheel should rotate in the counterclockwise direction.

 Now for the explantion of the `33.55`.
 There is a linear relationship between the duty cycle and the speed of the motor, so the `33.55` is just the gradient of this relationship.
 We can calculate the gradient by defining two points.
 One point is (0, 0), where the first zero is the speed of the motor and the second zero is the duty cycle.
 The second point is (maximum motor speed, 255), because at 100% duty cylce the motor will run at full speed.
 There are two ways to get maxium motor speed.